plp13/qman/README.md

 - `liblzma`: support for manual pages compressed with `xz`
 - `cunit`: used for unit testing

-Note that Qman is a front-end to GNU `man`, and therefore requires `man`, `apropos`, `whatis`, and `groff` to be installed.
-In order for it to make sense, a Unix manual pages database must also be present.
+Qman is a front-end to either GNU `man` or `mandoc`, and it therefore requires one of these two packages to be installed, and the `man`, `apropos` and `whatis` utilities to be present.
+It also requires GNU `groff`.
+Finally, a Unix manual pages database must be present and correctly configured.

 ## Building and installing
 Make sure that the minimum dependencies are installed, and do the following: